ashejim/C964/task2_c/task2_part_c.md

 ## FAQ

+### Help!
+I've never coded a machine learning project.
+For C951 task 3, I only had to write about Machine Learning.
+Where do I learn this?

+ Maybe the **fastest way to get started is with the [video and examples included on this website](https://ashejim.github.io/C964/task2_c/example_sup_class/sup_class_ex.html).** Though a minimally passing C950 project (applying a greedy algorithm to hand-picked truckloads) would not be consider ML by many, it meets the criteria for this project as it is an algorithm applied to data.
+If you have time, Udemy offers some [ML courses](https://wgu.udemy.com/course/machinelearning/learn/lecture/14473662#overview).

+ WGU provides access to a very good [AI textbook which includes a Machine Learning](https://lrps.wgu.edu/provision/386121824) section.
+However, it is conceptually focused and includes very little application or practical examples.
+Furthermore, reading this text might require mathematics not provided in WGU's BSCS curriculum.

 ### What are the most common reasons for task 2 part C (the app/code) being returned?

 1. Evaluators cannot get the code to run as intended.
 This usually happens because of an incomplete or incorrect [User Guide](task2_doc_d:user_guide) or because evaluators can't access shared links (check the permissions!).